What is business process reengineering (BPR)? Automate repetitive tasks with AI‑driven automation and RPA

 In large businesses — and even smaller or medium-sized ones — processes can build up over time, becoming legacy snarls deeply entrenched in how things are done.
 BPR is a proven methodology that allows organizations to cut the Gordian Knots that may hold back genuine improvements and cost optimization.

 The need for business process reengineering surfaces in a variety of ways.
-For instance, our article “Is it Time to Overhaul Your Processes?” provides some indicators that it may be time for a BPR project.
+For instance, here are some indicators that it may be time for a BPR project:

 • Customer complaints and refund requests are rising.